 \begin{proof} Explicitly, we show that $W_{l}\calC$ is isomorphic to $\calF^{c}_{l}(\Prim(W_{l}\calC))$ where $\calF^{c}_{l}$ is the leveled cofree cooperad functor using leveled trees introduced in the Section~\ref{SectBarCoop}.
-An element in the cofree cooperadic object is an application $\omega$ mapping a leveled tree to a decoration of the vertices by elements in $\Prim(W_{l}\calC)$:
+An element in the cofree cooperadic object is a map $\omega$ mapping a leveled tree to a decoration of the vertices by elements in $\Prim(W_{l}\calC)$: